dataeducator/healthy_heart/README.md

 2. Github Repo: minimum viable product
 # Recommendations
-1. __Use the Random Forest Model__: Given its performance across metrics including a recall > 0.85, consider prioritizing the Random Forest model for heart disease classification.
+1. __Use the Random Forest Model__: Given its performance across metrics, including a recall > 0.85, consider prioritizing the Random Forest model for heart disease classification.

-2. __Feature Importance Insights__: Focus on `ExerciseAngina`, `ChestPainType`, `RestingBP` as they consistently appear as top model influencers across various models.
+2. __Feature Importance Insights__: Focus on `ExerciseAngina`, `ChestPainType`, and `RestingBP` as they consistently appear as top model influencers across various models.

 3. __SHAP force plot Interpretation__: Leverage the SHAP for the plot generated for the random forest model.
 It provides valuable insights into how individual features impact the classification of a chosen instance.